 Let's be honest: everyone prefers a gummy.
-The taste, the texture, the simple joy of it-it’s a format that wins over consumers every time.
+The taste, the texture, the simple joy of it—it’s a format that wins over consumers every time.
 But for us in supplement manufacturing, creating a gummy with potent, fragile ingredients like digestive enzymes (protease, amylase, and lipase) is one of our greatest challenges.
-It’s a fascinating puzzle where confectionery science meets rigorous biotechnology.
+It's a puzzle where confectionery science meets rigorous biotechnology.

 The Heart of the Problem: A Format at Odds with an Ingredient